codeclimate/test-reporter/man/cc-test-reporter-format-coverage.1.md

 ## COVERAGE_FILE

-Path where the coverage file is located.
-It requires the flag `--input-type` to be set.
+Path to the coverage file to process.
+Defaults to searching known paths where coverage files could exist and selecting the first one found.

 # SUPPORTED SOURCES